 The EFC is the association of Evangelicals in Canada.
 Its affiliates include denominations, ministry organizations, higher education institutions and congregations that collaborate in shared ministry through partnerships and who speak into public forums to influence Canadians on the values and vision of the evangelical perspective.

 Faith Today is a general interest magazine of feature articles and news aimed at Canadian Evangelicals, including "how to" features, analysis features, news and profiles of Canadian individuals and ministries.
 Complete contents for all issues published since 2008 are available free online at www.faithtoday.ca/digital.

-Links to other new developments are available at our homepage www.faithtoday.ca:
+Links to other new developments, such as Apps for various mobile devices and Facebook and Twitter feeds, are available at our homepage www.faithtoday.ca.

-Note that unsolicited manuscripts are not accepted.
-Instead, start by sending query letters to email@example.com (see below for more details).
+Unsolicited manuscripts are not accepted.
+Instead, start by sending query letters to firstname.lastname@example.org (see below for details).

 The magazine industry in Canada recently produced (in 2011) a document of best practices outlining the professional obligations of writers, editors and publishers.
 It's brief but worth reading.

 Our readers include a wide spectrum of evangelical Christian men and women, many of them in their 40s and 50s, most often from Protestant churches traditionally known as “evangelical” (see below).
 About half of the evangelical Church in Canada is formally affiliated with the EFC but there are also many evangelical individuals and institutions not formally affiliated with the EFC, including a large number in “mainline” denominations.

 - understand current trends and issues of interest to Evangelicals in Canadian society and in Christian communities

 - learn how God is working among other Canadians, especially among believers and ministries they don’t regularly communicate with